catherinedevlin/ipython-sql/doc/compose.md

     _ = conn.executescript(Path('db.sql').read_text())
 ```

-Initiqlize the extension and set `autolimit=3` so we only retrieve a few rows.
+Initialize the extension and set `autolimit=3` so we only retrieve a few rows.

 ```{code-cell} ipython3
 %load_ext sql